 10. The Personalized Diet by Eran Segal, PhD and Eran Elinav

-When we start a diet, we tend to generalize food and put them into categories like high in carbohydrates or high in sugar, good or bad.
-But a personalized approach is about how to create a diet that is tailored to your unique needs.
-The authors of the book The Personalized Diet highlight how the microbiome affects our health and how our unique microbiome can be modified by nutrition.
+When we start a diet, we tend to generalize about foods and place them in categories like "high in carbohydrates" or "high-sugar", "good" or "bad".
+But a personalized approach is about how to create a diet tailored to your unique needs.
+The authors of The Personalized Diet highlight how the microbiome affects our health and how each of us can modify our microbiome through diet and nutrition.

-The food we eat has a different effect on us, and what might be good for some people can be unhealthy for others.
-The book summarizes Segal and Elinav’s incredible findings from their Personalized Nutrition Project at the Weizmann Institute of Science.
+The food we eat has a different effect on all of us, and what might benefit some people won't necessarily work for others, according to Segal and Elinav’s incredible findings from their Personalized Nutrition Project at the Weizmann Institute of Science.
 They monitored 800 people for a week with continuous glucose monitors (CGMs) and gut microbe analysis and learned that the bodily response to all foods was highly individual.

 Our key take away: A paradigm shift that explains why one-size-fits-all diets don't work.
 A personalized approach and diet is the key factor for health and to achieving long-lasting weight results and preventing diseases.
 One of the best health and fitness books on the market.

 “We chose to focus on blood sugar because elevated levels are a major risk factor for diabetes, obesity, and metabolic syndrome.
 The huge differences that we found in the rise of blood sugar levels among different people who consumed identical meals highlights why personalized eating choices are more likely to help people stay healthy than universal dietary advice.” ― Eran Segal

 The bottom line